-Lecturer in Teacher Education and philosophy for children advocate, Dr Harry Galatis, helps teachers interested in developing students’ critical and creative thinking competencies.
+Lecturer in Teacher Education and philosophy for children advocate Dr Aristidis (Harry) Galatis helps teachers interested in developing students’ critical and creative thinking competencies.

-I started out guest lecturing at MGSE while I was writing a book on developing students’ critical thinking skills in the middle years.
-I moved onto teaching then coordinating subjects, and eventually found my way to my current role.
-As Director of Professional Experience, I look after the academic component of all subjects at MGSE that have a placement or practicum experience embedded within them.
+I started out guest lecturing at the Faculty of Education while I was writing a book on developing students’ critical thinking skills in the middle years.
+I moved on to teaching, then coordinating subjects, and eventually found my way to my current role.
+As Director of Professional Experience, I look after the academic component of all subjects at the Faculty of Education that have a placement or practicum experience embedded within them.

 Q. Why is it important to teach philosophy in schools?

 Teaching and learning are more than just the discovery of "facts" and the determination of "truths".
 What students do with those "facts" and "truths", whether it is problem-solving or problem-posing, is equally important and this is where critical and creative thinking comes in.